ucsb-cs-course-repos/ucsb-cs-course-repos.github.io/_topics/config_yml_offering.md

 indent: true
 ---

-The settings listed below should be present in every `_config.yml` file that for an offering level repo, such as:
+The settings listed below should be present in every `_config.yml` file that for an offering level repo, such as those in this table.
+You can click the `_config.yml` links for examples of what each `_config.yml` looks like.
+Comparing what is the same, and what varies as you read over the documentation below can be helpful in understanding the structure of this file.

 | Site | Repo | `_config.yml` |
 |------|------|--------------|